ridvansalihkuzu/deprem-hasar-haritasi/README.md

 # **English Version**

 ## Introduction
 In February 2023, Southeastern Turkey experienced a devastating series of earthquakes affecting **11 cities** and impacting approximately **15 million people**.
 More than **250,000 buildings** were damaged to varying degrees across a vast area of **108,812 km²**, comparable to the combined size of Bavaria and Baden-Württemberg.
 The scale of the disaster made rescue operations and the prioritization of affected regions both challenging and time-consuming.
-Given that rescue efforts are highly time-critical, integrating **Earth Observation** and **Machine Learning** presents a promising approach to enhancing resilience in the face of natural disasters.
-This project aims to **automate damage level estimation** using remote sensing imagery, SAR interferometry, and machine learning-based classification and segmentation algorithms.

 ## Building Damage Labels

 - **No-Damage Buildings**